TampereJS/tamperejs-org/README.md

 ## Mission

-To advance web development in Tampere-area.
+Advance web technology in Tampere-area.

 ## Master plan

-The plan how to achieve the mission
+The master plan how to achieve the mission

 1. Set up a web tech meetup
 2. Use that to spread web tech knowledge
-3. Use that to enable individuals, companies & new startups
+3. Use that to enable individuals, companies and **new startups**
-4. Get them to share what ever they have learned
+4. Get them to share what new they have learned

 And make it fun while doing all of the above.